 2. To Probate or Not Probate.

 Probate refers to the legal process of enforcing the provisions of a will after you die.
-There is a step-by-step process in Texas which is confusing to non-lawyers and made even worse because of the emotional circumstances dealing with the passing of a loved on.
+There is a step-by-step process in Texas that is confusing to non-lawyers and made even worse because of the emotional circumstances dealing with the passing of a loved one.
 Legal forms need to be prepared, assets inventoried, and papers filed with your local court.
 Typically, this is not a complicated or expensive process but can turn into a major problem if not addressed immediately by experienced attorneys.

 Recommendation: Hire experienced legal counsel to navigate through the probate process.